demisto/content-docs/docs/tutorials/getting-started/tut-setup-dev.md

 Use demisto-sdk -h to see the available commands.
 ```

-Now, run the `demisto-sdk lint` command on the folder `Packs/HelloWorld/Integrations/HelloWorld` using the `-d` option, or if you have
+Now, run the `demisto-sdk lint` command on the folder `Packs/HelloWorld/Integrations/HelloWorld` using the `-d` option,
-multiple changes you can use the `demisto-sdk lint -g` option which will detect the changes you've made and will run our linter based on the changed files in your cloned repo.
+ or if you want to run  against all the committed files in your branch you can use `demisto-sdk lint -g`.
 It will run both the [linters](linting) and [pytest](unit-testing):
 ```bash
 (venv) sb@dddd:~/demisto/content$ demisto-sdk lint -d Integrations/HelloWorld